Event-Planning-App-Project/Backed/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Push your contribution to the new branch If you have suggestions for development of this project.
+Push your contribution to new branch If you have suggestions for development of this project.
 Thank you 😊

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)